Underground car parks | Fire resistance

 Fire resistance of steel sheet piles

-In most cases, the “Fire” load case does not have to be considered for temporary constructions.
+In most cases, the “fire” load case does not have to be considered for temporary constructions.

-Arcelor has carried out extensive fire testing and numerical simulations focusing on the fire resistance of steel sheet piles and the effects of the surrounding soil.
+ArcelorMittal carried out extensive fire testing and numerical simulations in collaboration with the University of Liège (Belgium), focusing on the fire resistance of steel sheet piles and the positive impact of the surrounding soil layers and groundwater.

-• different fire loads;
+• fire loads;